American College of Gastroenterology

 EoE in Pediatric and Adolescent Patients Overview

-Eosinophilic esophagitis also known as (EoE) is a chronic disease that occurs in both children and adults resulting in inflammation or irritation of the esophagus (the food tube).
-It is thought to be primarily caused by the body’s response to certain substances, such as food and environmental (airborne) allergens.
-Allergens are substances that a person is allergic to such as specific foods, plants, trees etc.
+Eosinophilic esophagitis, or EoE for short, is a condition where the esophagus (the tube that carries food from your mouth to your stomach) gets inflamed.
+It is thought to be mostly caused by the body’s response to things that touch the lining of the esophagus, such as food and environmental (airborne) allergens.
+Allergens are things that a person is allergic to such as foods, plants, trees etc. Both adults and children can have EoE.

 Symptoms

-Signs of symptoms, which include those of reflux, can vary depending on age:.
-Symptoms of EoE are non-specific and are usually not enough to make a definite diagnosis without additional testing.
+Symptoms, which include reflux, can vary depending on age.
+Symptoms of EoE are non-specific and are usually not enough to make a final diagnosis without additional testing.
 Infants and toddlers with EoE often have feeding problems, vomiting and poor weight gain.
-Older school-aged children may have vomiting and abdominal pain, and adolescents may complain of the feeling of food getting stuck (known as dysphagia), especially with solid meals.
+School-aged children may have vomiting and abdominal pain, and teens may have the feeling of food getting stuck in the throat or chest (known as dysphagia), especially with solid meals.
 Dysphagia can lead to food impaction, where food suddenly gets stuck in the esophagus leading to chest pain, choking, drooling and difficulty swallowing.
-If a food impaction occurs, an emergency endoscopy or scope procedure may be required to remove the food that is stuck.
+If a food impaction occurs, an emergency endoscopy procedure may be required to remove the food.

 Causes